Hershey's Historic Spaces

 - HersheyArchives.org

 The Theatre opened in September 1933 with a movie showing of Pilgrimage.
-Throughout the 1930s, the venue was a regular stop on the vaudeville circuit, a variety show act that was the primary form of entertainment for the time.
+The venue was a regular stop on the vaudeville circuit through the 1930s.
 In the 1940s, the Hershey Theatre showed first-run pictures and welcomed touring Broadway companies.
+Today, Hershey Theatre is home to the top touring Broadway shows, famed singers and comedians, choirs, dancers, and performers of all genres.

-Take a Tour: The Hershey Theatre offers Spotlight Tours on Fridays at 11 AM (year-round) and Sundays at 1 PM (Memorial Day through Labor Day) for $6 (ages 3-12) and $10 for adults.
+Take a Tour: The Hershey Theatre offers Spotlight Tours on most Fridays at 11 AM for $10 (ages 3-12) and $15 for adults.

 Hersheypark Arena

 The Arena served as the home ice for the Hershey Bears®, the longest consecutive running hockey club in AHL history.
-The venue itself often hosted the AHL Calder Cup championship games, where the Bears skated to victory 11 times over the team’s history.
+(And the winningest club!
+The Bears have skated to a record 13 AHL Calder Cup Championships over the years.)

 Arena

 In 2002, Hershey opened the Giant CenterSM, with expanded seating, luxury boxes, and player facilities, that replaced the Arena as the area’s preeminent sports and entertainment venue.
-The Arena is still an essential part of Hershey’s recreational facilities, hosting youth games and the occasional Bears practice.
+The Arena is still an essential part of Hershey’s recreational facilities, hosting youth games and other events.

 Hersheypark Stadium